iov-one/iov-core/packages/iov-core/README.md

 @iov/core is the main entrypoint into the monorepo, exposing high-level functionality to easily build blockchain clients.
-It uses the keymanagement functionality of `UserProfile`, and the generic blockchain connection of `IovReader`, and pulls them together into one `IovWriter`, which can query state and sign transactions on multiple blockchains.
+It uses the keymanagement functionality of `UserProfile`, and the generic blockchain connection of `IovReader`, and pulls them together into one `MultiChainSigner`, which can query state and sign transactions on multiple blockchains.
 The examples below show a basic usage of the core library.
 You may also want to experiment with [@iov/cli](https://github.com/iov-one/iov-core/blob/master/packages/iov-cli/README.md) as a developer tool to familiarize yourself with this functionality.